How to apply for veterinary medicine (BVMS)

 We may need more details if there are gaps in your education or work history.
 We'll give you a deadline to give us that information.
 If you don't respond by then, your application will be rejected.
 We'll only use the information you give in your application to decide if you should be interviewed.
 If you're chosen for an interview, getting a place on our BVMS will depend on how well you perform at the interview.

-BVMS with a Foundation Year
+BVMS with Foundation Year

 Advice for BVMS with Foundation Year applications